JamperCin/aad-team-11-animation-challenge/README.md

 ## ❄️ Libraies Used:
   * [OkHttp - Square Open Source](https://square.github.io/okhttp/)
-  * [gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back
+  * [gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back.

 ## ❄️ Download:
 You can download the Apk and screenshots from [Here](./download).